ninjadrupal/vagrant-ansible-drupal7/README.md

 Tweak the above settings if you want to create a separate project.

 IP addresses will need to be unique for each project.

+For using xdebug, you will need to modify the following setting with your IP address on the local network:

+    # Local IP address (used for xdebug)
+    localhost_ip_address: 192.168.1.1

+On Linux you can find out the IP by running

+    ifconfig

 With the settings.yml file in place you can get up and running using the following command: